Help your child explore Everest for kids with this curated list of books.

 Life Lesson(s): Hmmm…perhaps that sardines are good for something?
 Just kidding.
 I think the biggest lesson from this small literary exploration of Hillary’s successful summit is that it takes a team to accomplish the great.
 Even though Hillary and Norgay were the first to summit Everest, they really only were able to because they benefited from so many others’ failed attempts and learned from those mistakes.

-Mt.
-Everest Children’s Book #6: Edmund Hillary Reaches the Top of Everest, Nelson Yomtov
+Everest for Kids Book #6: Edmund Hillary Reaches the Top of Everest, Nelson Yomtov

 Age Range: 8-12 years